Tuesday, March 17, 2026

 The B-side was the group's original tune, a local crowd pleaser, "I Need Your Love”, written by Greco and Powers.

-The disc received heavy local radio rotation.
-Musician’s lore is that “I Need Your Love” reached 101 on the music charts – just one hair outside Billboard’s Top 100 and a rocket boost to fame.
+The disc received heavy rotation on local radio.
+Musician's lore is that “I Need Your Love” reached 101 on the music charts – just one hair outside Billboard's Top 100 and a rocket boost to fame.

 After Hi-Lows